barbajs/barba/documentation/user/core.md

 import barba from '@barba/core';

 barba.init({
-  // defines a custom function that will prevent Barba
+  // define a custom function that will prevent Barba
-  // from working on link that contains a `prevent` CSS class
+  // from working on links that contains a `prevent` CSS class
   prevent: ({ el }) => el.classList && el.classList.contains('prevent'),
 });
 ```